 The practice is rated as good for the care of older people.
 Nationally reported data showed that outcomes for patients were good for conditions commonly found in older people.
 They offered proactive, personalised care to meet the needs of the older people in its population.
-For example, all patients over the age of 75 had a named GP and patients at high risk of hospital admission and those in vulnerable circumstances had care plans.
+For example, patients at high risk of hospital admission and those in vulnerable circumstances had care plans.
 The practice was responsive to the needs of older people, including offering home visits and rapid access appointments for those with enhanced needs.
+The practice offered annual health checks to all of their patients over the age of 75.